Iran talks failure sparks confrontation fears

 In Washington, White House spokesman Jay Carney said the United States was evaluating Iran's intentions.

-"This particular action (over the IAEA mission) by Iran suggests that they have not changed their behaviour when it comes to abiding by their international obligations," Carney told reporters.
+"This particular action (over the IAEA mission) by Iran suggests that they have not changed their behavior when it comes to abiding by their international obligations," Carney told reporters.

-Iran rejects accusations that its nuclear programme is a covert bid to develop a nuclear weapons capability, saying it is seeking to produce only electricity.
+Iran rejects accusations that its nuclear program is a covert bid to develop a nuclear weapons capability, saying it is seeking to produce only electricity.

 As Western sanctions mount, ordinary Iranians are suffering from the effects of soaring prices and a collapsing currency.
 Several Iranian nuclear scientists have been killed over the past two years in bomb attacks that Tehran has blamed on its arch-adversary Israel.